Mellanox/nvidia-k8s-ipam/CONTRIBUTING.md

 Fixes #1
 ```

+## Certificate of Origin

+In order to get a clear contribution chain of trust we use the [signed-off-by language](https://01.org/community/signed-process)
+used by the Linux kernel project.

+DCO can be found [here](https://developercertificate.org/)

 ## Contributing Code

 * Make sure to create an [Issue](https://github.com/Mellanox/nvidia-k8s-ipam/issues) for bug fix or the feature request.